Daddy (Psy song)

-"Daddy" is a song by South Korean musician Psy, featuring CL of 2NE1.
+"Daddy" is a song by South Korean singer Psy featuring CL of 2NE1.
 It was originally slated for release in 2014; however, the release of the song was pushed back to November 30, 2015, in order to make further improvements.
 It was made available to digital outlets through YG Entertainment as the lead single of his sixth studio album Chiljip Psy-da (2015).
 It samples hooks derived from will.i.am's 2007 song "I Got It from My Mama".
 An accompanying music video for "Daddy" was posted to his YouTube channel in conjunction with the single's release, and became his third music video to surpass 500 million views on the platform in June 2020.

 The song was commercially successful in South Korea, it became his third song to reach number one on the Gaon Digital Chart since its establishment in 2010, following "Gangnam Style" (2012) and "Gentleman" (2013).
 It additionally topped the World Digital Song Sales and entered the charts in six other territories.
 It was ranked the best-performing song in the country in December 2015, and received the Song of the Year – December award at the 5th Gaon Chart Music Awards.
 As of September 2016, the song has garnered over 1,100,000 digital downloads.